adkrz/lenovo-yoga-11e-6th/windows10.md

 - go to my folder `win_tweaks`, there are registry files with tweaks that I usually apply:
    - disable automatic install of advertised apps, like candy crush saga or whatever
    - disable searching the internet from start menu
+   - if you are the only PC user and are using BitLocker with PIN, you may want to enable user autologin.
+Import registry key, then run "control userpasswords2", uncheck that user must enter password, apply and enter account name for autologin
    - if you intend to dual boot with Linux, you may want to set Windows to treat the hardware clock as UTC, which is default for Linux.
 Note: after applying that, reboot.
 After reboot, you will see incorrect time.
 Right click on system tray clock, adjust date-time and trigger internet synchronization.

 # MS Edge